I

 In

-1989 and 1991, I had two mission trips to the East Godavari District,
+1989 and 1991, I went on two mission trips to the East Godavari

-in the state of Andhra Pradesh, India.
-Each trip was for a month or a
+District in the state of Andhra Pradesh, India.
+Each trip was for a

-little more.
-Both trips were in and around the cities of Rajahmundry,
+month or a little more.
+Both trips were in and around the cities of

-areas.”
-In 1989, I traveled with a man, who had made one trip
+tribal areas.
+In 1989, I traveled with a man, who had made a trip the

-before.
-In 1991, I went alone – just after Granny Wood had passed,
+previous year.
+In 1991, I went alone, just after Granny Wood passed

-several times.)
-I found several film photographs, of my trips to
+several times.
+I found several film photographs of my trips to India,

 The